-Vincent is a Director of The Biospheric Foundation, a community interest company and MIF’s lead partner in The Biospheric Project.
-The project will take place from 5-21 July and beyond.
+Vincent is a Director of The Biospheric Foundation, a community interest company and MIF’s lead partner in The Biospheric Project, which took place at MIF13.
 For more information, visit the event page by following the link in the left hand panel.

 After graduating and working at an agency in Soho as an in-house motion graphic designer, Vincent embarked on a number of worldwide community projects.
 These included filming and screening a documentary while living with homeless communities in New York, Chicago and San Francisco, as well as time in Ethiopia and Nigeria developing skills around agroforestry, permaculture and community facilitating and overcoming environmental challenges.

 Motivated to return home and continue his learning in a more formal setting, Vincent completed an MA in Architecture and Urbanism and is currently undertaking a PhD in collaboration with MIRIAD and The School of Science & The Environment, Manchester School of Architecture at Manchester Metropolitan University.
 His research focuses on Socio-Ecological urban development for the 21st-century city.
 The action led, multidisciplinary research integrates ecological design principles, aiming to create the conditions for transdisciplinarity & the emergence of new urban cultures, capable of becoming increasingly resilient through climatic and economic disturbance.